Wearable art

 Wearable art, also known as Artwear or "art to wear", refers to art pieces in the shape of clothing or jewellery pieces.
 These pieces are usually handmade, and are produced only once or as a very limited series.
 Pieces of clothing are often made with fibrous materials and traditional techniques such as crochet, knitting, quilting, but may also include plastic sheeting, metals, paper, and more.
 While the making of any article of clothing or other wearable object typically involves aesthetic considerations, the term wearable art implies that the work is intended to be accepted as an artistic creation or statement.
 Wearable art is meant to draw attention while it is being displayed, modeled or used in performances.
 Pieces may be sold and exhibited.

 Wearable art sits at the crossroads of craft, fashion and art.
 The modern idea of wearable art seems to have surfaced more than once in various forms.
 Jewellery historians identify a wearable art movement spanning roughly the years 1930 to 1960.
-Textile and costume historians identify wearable art as a heir to the 1850s Arts and Crafts movement, which burgeoned in the 1960s.
+Textile and costume historians consider the wearable art movement to have burgeoned in the 1960s, inheriting from the 1850s Arts and Crafts.